-(Millions of yen) Name of the company or individual Nature of relationship Nature of transaction Amount of transaction Balance at period-end Masayoshi Son (Son Asset Chairman & CEO of SoftBank Group Corp.
-Dividend paid from SoftBank Group Corp. ¥11,487 ¥ - Management LLC and and related entities of 4 other companies) which he holds more than Advance payment for temporary expense 236 23 one-half of the voting rights Payment for equipment usage 46 Guarantee deposits refunded 1 174
+(Millions of yen) Name of the company or individual Nature of relationship Nature of transaction Amount of transaction Balance at period-end Masayoshi Son (Son Asset Management LLC and Chairman & CEO of SoftBank Group Corp. and related entities of Dividend paid from SoftBank Group Corp.
+Advance payment for ¥11,487 ¥ - 4 other companies) which he holds more than temporary expense 236 23 one-half of the voting rights Payment for equipment usage 46 Guarantee deposits refunded 1 174

-(Millions of yen) Name of the company or individual Nature of relationship Nature of transaction Amount of transaction Balance at period-end WeWork 1 Associate Lending of loans by convertible notes ¥111,550 ¥108,992 Advance payment for investment 165,690 166,485
+(Millions of yen) Name of the company or individual Nature of relationship Nature of transaction Amount of transaction Balance at period-end WeWork 1 Associate Lending of loans by convertible notes ¥111,550 ¥108,992 Advance payment for investment 165,690 166,485 investment 100,000 100,40

+Masayashi Can Chairman & CEO Dividend said from

-Masayoshi Son Chairman & CEO Dividend paid from
+Masayoshi Son Dividend paid from

 (Son Asset Management of SoftBank SoftBank Group Corp.
 11,487

-re w m Group Corp. and Advance payment for
+LLC and 4 other companies) Group Corp. and Advance payment for

 related entities of temporary expense 296 24

-which he holds Payment for equipment
+which he holds more than one- Payment for equipment 42

-more than one- usage 2 42
+usage 2 42

-half of the voting Guarantee deposits
+half of the voting rights Guarantee deposits

 rights refunded - 174

 Mistletoe Venture Partners, Inc. ("Mistletoe") 3 Related entity of which a close family member of Chairman & CEO of SoftBank Group Corp. holds more than one-half of the Receipt of capital contribution from Mistletoe to a subsidiary 4

 voting rights 75 75

-(Thousands of U.S. dollars) Name of the company or individual Nature of relationship Nature of transaction Amount of transaction Balance at period-end WeWork 1 Associate Lending of loans by convertible notes \$1,000,000 2 \$1,000,000 2 Advance payment for investment 1,500,000 2 1,500,000 2 Masayoshi Son (Son Asset Management Chairman & CEO of SoftBank Dividend paid from SoftBank Group Corp.
-103,496 LLC and 4 other companies) Group Corp. and related entities of Advance payment for temporary expense 2,667 216 which he holds more than one- half of the voting rights Payment for equipment usage 3 378 Guarantee deposits refunded 1,568 Mistletoe Venture Partners, Inc. 4 Related entity of which a close family member of Chairman & CEO of SoftBank Group Corp. holds more than one-half of the Receipt of capital contribution from the Company to its subsidiary 5 voting rights 676 676
+(Thousands of U.S. dollars) Name of the company or individual Nature of relationship Nature of transaction Amount of transaction Balance at period-end WeWork 1 Associate Lending of loans by convertible notes \$1,000,000 2 \$1,000,000 Advance payment for investment 1,500,000 2 1,500,000 Masayoshi Son (Son Asset Management , Dividend paid from SoftBank Group Corp.
+103,496 LLC and 4 other companies) Group Corp. and related entities of Advance payment for temporary expense 2,667 216 which he holds more than one- half of the voting rights Payment for equipment usage 3 378 Guarantee deposits refunded - 1,568 Mistletoe Venture Partners, Inc. 4 Related entity of which a close family member of Chairman & CEO of SoftBank Group Corp. holds more than one-half of the Receipt of capital contribution from the Company to its subsidiary 5 voting rights 676 676

-^{} Equipment usage fees are determined based on the ratio of usage.
+^{} Equipment usage fees are determined based on the ratio of usage